Robert A. Dressler: Spring break intervention

 During his second term, the issue of Spring Break revelry and mayhem reached a breaking point.
 Hundreds of thousands of college students visited the city every spring, destroying hotel rooms, despoiling the beach, and driving away local residents from the beach areas.
 In 1985, he appeared on Good Morning America and announced that spring break college students were no longer welcome in the city.
 The city commission, under his leadership, passed laws forbidding open alcoholic containers on the beach side of State Road A1A and overnight parking on the beach.
 MTV was asked not to set up their operation on the beach, and a heavy enforcement of the new laws resulted in over 2,500 arrests.
 The new zero-tolerance policy resulted in a sharp drop in college visitors, from an estimated 350,000 students in 1985 to an estimated 60,000 just three years later.

 In 1986, Dressler resigned from office to pursue election to the Florida Senate.
 He was unsuccessful, and returned to private practice as an attorney specializing in trusts and wills; estates; and probate.

 Civic service and recognition

 From 1982 to 1989, he served on the board of the Greater Fort Lauderdale Chamber of Commerce, and from 1987 to 1993, he was a member of the Board of Regents of the State University System of Florida.
 He remained active in the community, with involvement in the Rotary Club of Fort Lauderdale, Leadership Florida, the Marine Corps League, and the Vietnam Veterans Association.
 He was named Florida Man of the Year by Florida Atlantic University in 1993, and 2007 Distinguished Citizen by the Fort Lauderdale City Commission on April 17, 2007.

 Personal life

-Dressler shared two children, Kathryn and James, with his former wife Patricia.
 He died on June 17, 2024, at the age of 78.